 This statement showcases the sort of honesty Sivers dives into when evaluating his own business' growth, which is the main highlight of this short but informative read.

 It's true, this book throws in just about every social media buzzword out there, but it also contains a very crucial evaluation on what building trust means in the days of the Web.

 The "social web" has shaken things up a great deal; in the past, you wouldn't have caught the candid thoughts of CEOs, celebrities and even former nobodies via blogs and social networks, and you also couldn't connect with the brands you cared about like you can today.

 This book is a great primer for understanding this change and how it impacts your interaction with customers.

-For more inspiring ideas on making your business a memorable experience, download our free e-book on 25 Ways to Thank You Customers!
+For more inspiring ideas on making your business a memorable experience, view our free resource on 25 Ways to Thank Your Customers!